Socket.IO 1.0: real-time for Node.js with automatic fallback

 Before universal WebSocket

 In 2010 WebSocket is still in draft, browser support fragmented (IE8/9 no).
 A library is needed that abstracts real-time on Node with fallback to long polling, streaming, JSONP.
-Socket.IO was born in 2010 from Guillermo Rauch (later founder of Vercel).
+Socket.IO was created in 2010 by Guillermo Rauch (later founder of Vercel).

 The 1.0 release